spaghetti-coder/linux-helper/README.md

   **MAN:**
   ~~~
   Shortcut for compile-bash-file.sh.

-  IMPORTANT: DEST_DIR gets deleted in the beginning of processing.

   Compile bash project.
 Processing:
   * Compile each file under SRC_DIR to same path of DEST_DIR